 Unlike laminate or linoleum countertops which can be wiped down with regular household cleaners, these can dull or chemically etch the surface of your stone.
 Any acid-based cleaners like vinegar, lemon juice or citric acid will eat away at the protective seal on your stone first, and then break down and dissolve the minerals on the surface.
 This will leave what looks like a hard water stain or a general dulling of the stone, but it is permanent physical damage that can require the expensive help of a stone restoration specialist to resolve.

 Even something like dish soap can lead to issues, although less severe.
 There are tallows and other substances included in many dish soaps as a moisturizer for your hands, but these can end up as a film on the surface of your stone, leading to streaking, hazing or a generally cloudy look over time.
 That’s why it’s important to use a cleaner that is formulated specifically for use on natural stone, like Granite Gold Daily Cleaner®.
-It’s pH neutral, non-toxic, safe for use on all food-prep surfaces and doesn’t damage the protective seal.
+It’s pH neutral, safe for use on all food-prep surfaces and doesn’t damage the protective seal.

 Wiping Up Spills Right Away: